Arshad-Ali-1a/DPBH/Mobile Documentation/readme.md

 ```

 The files of interest are as follows:
--`main.dart` is the main Flutter Application and the entry point of the app.
+- `main.dart` is the main Flutter Application and the entry point of the app.
 All the required code is found in this file.
--`pubsec.yaml` is the file that handles dependencies.
+- `pubsec.yaml` is the file that handles dependencies.
 Any new dependencies required for the application are to be added to the dependencies portion of the file.
 Upon extraction these dependencies should be visible in the `pubsec.yaml` file:

 ```
 dependencies: